-I left New Zealand on Saturday night at 7:30pm and landed in Rarotonga, the largest of the Cook Islands, just after midnight on Friday night/Saturday morning, thanks to a crossing of the International Date Line.
+Thanks to a crossing of the International Date Line, I depart Auckland on Saturday night at 7:30pm and land in Rarotonga, the largest of the Cook Islands, just before midnight Friday night.

-It will come as no surprise to anyone who’s been following along on this year’s 30-day trip around the world that it was raining profusely when I landed.
+It will come as no surprise to anyone who’s been following along on this year’s 30-day trip around the world that it is raining profusely when I land.

 First the Philippines, then Palau, then Guam…and now this.